War-Keeper/ClassMateBot/README.md

 ---

 ### 1 - Student Verification
-One of the necessary condition of joining a discord channel should be that the user is a part of the class or group that they are joining.
-To check this we have added an extra layer of protection by verifying that the new joining user is a student of this class and that they are authorized to join the group.
-To do this we first assign the non-verified role to the new comer and then ask them to verify them using $verify command.
+Once the new member joins the server, before giving them the access to the channels there is a need to get the real full name of the memeber to map it with the discord nick name.
+This mapping can later be used for group creation, voting and so on.
+To do this we first assign the unverified role to the new comer and then ask them to verify their identity using $verify command.
 If that goes through the member is assigned a student role and has full access to the server resources.
+The bot then welcomes the member and also provides important links related to the course.
 A little example is provided below.
 ![$verify Jane Doe](https://github.com/War-Keeper/ClassMateBot/blob/main/data/media/verify.gif)

 ### 2 - Project Voting